Lisa-Maria Kellermayr

 Lisa-Maria Kellermayr was an Austrian doctor.
-She became known to a broad public when she was massively threatened by opponents of vaccination and critics of the corona protection measures during the COVID-19 pandemic.
+She became known to a broad public when she was massively threatened by opponents of vaccination and critics of the coronavirus protection measures during the COVID-19 pandemic.
 She then closed her doctor's office and committed suicide a month later.

 The authorities, especially the Austrian police, have repeatedly been accused of serious failure.

 Life

 Kellermayr completed training as a paramedic.
 She then studied medicine in Graz and Vienna.
 She then worked in a rehabilitation clinic in Bad Ischl.
-From March 2020 she worked in the general practitioner emergency service and worked for months in the fight against the corona pandemic.
+From March 2020 on, she worked in the general practitioner emergency service and worked for months in the fight against the corona pandemic.

 She found that glucocorticoid budesonide prevented severe COVID-19 progression and hospitalization.
 She shared this knowledge at the end of October 2020 at an online district doctor training course.
 This was hardly known in public.